 GameStop surges after meme stock investor 'Roaring Kitty' resurfaces online

-Shares in video game retailer GameStop surged as much as 118% on Monday after meme stock investor "Roaring Kitty" posted a cryptic image in X, in his first post in the online platform in about three years.
+Shares in video game retailer GameStop surged as much as 118% on Monday after meme stock investor "Roaring Kitty" posted a cryptic image on X, his first post in about three years.

+Roaring Kitty is the online screen name of investor Keith Gill, who became instrumental in creating a trading frenzy behind GameStop and movie theater chain AMC, leading to massive rallies in those stocks in 2021.

 The image is known as a meme that suggests things are starting to get "serious."
-It was the first posting on X by Keith Gill, who goes by Roaring Kitty online, since June 2021.
+It was the first posting on X by Roaring Kitty since June 2021.

-Trading in GameStop shares was halted several times, showcasing just how frantic activity around the stock got.
-Shares were up over 60% as of early afternoon.

 May 13,2024